 Finding the right foundation shade can be a challenge, especially for darker skin tones, as they can have a mixture of red, blue, and golden undertones.
-Not to mention with the new normal of beauty brands having up to 40 shades to choose from, making the right selection may have gotten a little more complicated— in the best possible way.
-If you're wondering where to start, don't you worry because we have editorial makeup artist Brittany Whitfield, to share what steps we should take on the road to finding the perfect foundation shade.
+Not to mention the new normal of beauty brands having up to 40 shades to choose from, making the right selection may have gotten a little more complicated.
+If you're wondering where to start, don't worry because we have editorial makeup artist Brittany Whitfield, to share what steps we should take on the road to finding the perfect foundation shade.

 Find Your Undertones

 Before we get started, there are a few questions you need the answer before you settle on a new foundation.
-First things first, you want to get a full understanding of your undertones.
-Now, this may sound like you need a degree in color theory, but we promise it's a much simpler process than that.
+First, you want to get a full understanding of your undertones.
+Now, this may sound like you need a degree in color theory, but we promise it's a much simpler.

-"My anecdotal tip way of self-matching is to flip your arm where your wrists and veins are visibly upright," Whitfield shares.
+"My anecdotal tip way of self-matching is to flip your arm so your wrists and veins are visibly upright," Whitfield shares.
 "If you see mostly green toned veins, you have yellow/ cooler undertones; if they seem blueish/plum, you're probably neutral /warm.
-We all have multiple tones in our skin, so that's my ideal starting point, which then you can easily narrow down.
+We all have multiple tones in our skin, so that's my ideal starting point where you can easily narrow down.
 Having the right shade, but the wrong undertone happens all the time, sadly."